 You can register for one of our upcoming homeowner education/orientation sessions online.
 As we schedule orientations, we will update the website.
 You must attend a homeowner education/orientation session to qualify to purchase one of our homes.

 How long the process takes varies from applicant to applicant.
-Generally speaking, the process from submitting a pre-application to signing a participation agreement takes approximately 4-6 months.
-Completing your sweat equity can take anywhere from 3 to 12 months.
+There are many factors that can impact how long the process of becoming a Habitat homeowner can take including housing availability, meeting eligibility requirements and the need for housing.
 It could take longer depending on Habitat’s volume of pre-applications and other factors, such as the completeness of the documentation you provide or if you need housing or credit counseling to move forward in the process, and the availability of a home that meets your needs.
 We will keep you informed of where you are in the process along the way.

 Habitat East Bay/Silicon Valley sells homes to people who are looking for long-term ownership, but you may sell your home.
 Most of our partners continue to live in their homes for long periods of time.
 To help make sure that we are selling to households that need a home to live in and not investors, our partners sign long-term resale restriction agreements.
 Generally, during the term of the agreement, you can only sell the home if you first offer to sell the home to Habitat (and sometimes a city or county that provided funding to build your home) and you can only sell it at an amount so that it remains affordable to qualified buyers.
 Please call us for more details.

 Sweat equity is the Habitat for Humanity term for partnering with us to help build your home and further Habitat’s mission.
-We require each Habitat partner household to complete 250 hours of sweat equity for a renovated home and 500 hours of sweat equity for a newly constructed home.
+We require each Habitat partner household to complete between 250 hours and 500 hours of sweat equity depending on the construction type and location.
 Completion of sweat equity can take anywhere from 3 to 12 months.

 “We are really grateful that we have the ability to do this.
 If it wasn’t for the house through Habitat, I don’t think this would be possible.
 The money other people make goes all to rent.
 Luckily, we have the house, so we do have the ability to do all these things for our kids.”